 But, how does this help my qualitative data analysis?

 Descriptors allow you to take your analysis to another level.
 Once you add descriptors into Dedoose, you can link each participant (in this example, each child), and subsequent demographic information to the interview (e.g. document, video, or audio file) you wish to excerpt and code.
-This way, when you open up the interview media in the Media Workspace, you will be able to see the descriptor information in the top right corner of the screen in a green box labeled ‘Descriptors.’
-Click on this box and you will see all the descriptor information linked to this particular interview.
+This way, when you open up the interview media in the Media Workspace, you will be able to see the descriptor information in the top right corner of the screen via the Linked Descriptors box icon.
+Click on this button and you will see all the descriptor information linked to this particular interview.
 See below:

 Workspace: The home screen for a particular feature such as descriptors, media, analysis etc. The workspace icons are on the top right corner of your screen regardless of which workspace you are currently using.
 The workspace you are in will appear shaded.

 Selecting the descriptor icon will take you to the descriptor workspace.
 In the Descriptor Workspace there are three collapsible panels—the expanded ‘Set Fields’ panel, the expanded ‘Columns & Filters’ panel, and the collapsed ‘Charts’ panel (clicking on the arrows in any green panel header will serve to expand or collapse each panel).